bevry-archive/documentation/Privacy-Policy.md

 ## Disclosure

-Bevry may disclose personally identifiable information under special circumstances, such as to comply with subpoenas.
+Bevry may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate the [Terms of Service](http://bevry.me/tos).

 ## Changes